Gkcloud5/Better-future/Subnet Math - Linux.md

 ```

 * If it's in 1 then it is masked, so only possible hosts are from the 00000000 region.
-* we need to subtract 2 host
+* we need to subtract 2 host, because we need to assign broadcast address and subnet address so possible host count is 254.
+* 192.168.1.1 to 192.168.254